Azure/caf-terraform-landingzones/README.md

 # Azure Cloud Adoption Framework landing zones for Terraform

-Microsoft [Cloud Adoption Framework for Azure](https://aka.ms/caf) provides you with guidance to adopt Azure.
-When deploying resources in an Azure environment, you can leverage landing zones to accelerate your deployment.
-A landing zone is a set of infrastructure components that assembled together deliver an application or complex environment.
+Microsoft [Cloud Adoption Framework for Azure](https://aka.ms/caf) provides you with guidance and best practices to adopt Azure.

+A landing zone is a segment of a cloud environment, that has been preprovisioned through code, and is dedicated to the support of one or more workloads.
+Landing zones provide access to foundational tools and controls to establish a compliant place to innovate and build new workloads in the cloud, or to migrate existing workloads to the cloud.
+Landing zones use defined sets of cloud services and best practices to set you up for success.

 Components parts of the Cloud Adoption Framework for Azure Terraform landing zones: